See the curriculum for the Transitional Year Residency (PGY-1).

 - Written board reviews

 Research opportunities at Mayo Clinic are outstanding.
-You will be encouraged to participate with the consulting staff in research projects, which include opportunities for clinical studies and laboratory-based projects.
+Residents are encouraged to participate with the consulting staff in research projects, which include opportunities for clinical studies and laboratory-based projects.

 Practice examinations and reviews

-The American Board of Anesthesiology (ABA) In-Training Examination is a half -day exam administered each year in March.
+The American Board of Anesthesiology (ABA) In-Training Examination is a half-day exam administered each year in March.
 It is used to compare individual knowledge with that of other trainees nationwide.
-The written examination for certification by the ABA is a subset of this examination and is completed at the end of anesthesiology residency training.
+The written examination for certification by the ABA is a subset of this examination and is completed at the end of the Anesthesiology Residency.

 The ABA requires an oral examination after completion of the written examination.
 To prepare, practice oral examinations are conducted several times during clinical training and former residents are encouraged to return to Mayo for practice oral exams shortly before taking the examination for credit.

 Residents have an opportunity to gain experience in a number of administrative capacities during their training.
 These include the department's education committee and quality assurance committee.
-Residents also may participate in committee assignments in the American Society of Anesthesiology (ASA), the Anesthesia Patient Safety Foundation, the House of Delegates of the ASA and the state societies of anesthesiology in Arizona.
+Residents may also participate in committee assignments in the American Society of Anesthesiologists (ASA), the House of Delegates of the ASA, the Anesthesia Patient Safety Foundation and the state societies of anesthesiology in Arizona.

-To ensure you acquire adequate knowledge and development of appropriate technical skills, your performance is monitored carefully during the course of the Anesthesiology Residency program.
+To ensure you acquire adequate knowledge and development of appropriate technical skills, your performance is monitored carefully during the course of the Anesthesiology Residency.

 Formal written evaluation by supervising faculty members occurs monthly, and each trainee is assigned a faculty adviser for the purpose of providing feedback.
 Residents receive a written clinical competence evaluation twice each year.
-These evaluations are forwarded to the American Board of Anesthesiology (ABA), which grants credit for training.
+These evaluations are forwarded to the American Board of Anesthesiology, which grants credit for training.

-Each year you will be able to provide a confidential evaluation of all aspects of the training program to be used as part of the Annual Program Evaluation.
+Each year, you are able to provide a confidential evaluation of all aspects of the Anesthesiology Residency to be used as part of the annual program evaluation.